Tuesday, March 24, 2026

 Tickets to this event are $30 and there is a limited capacity.
 To purchase your ticket, click here.

 The Auld Dubliner is located at 71 S. Pine Ave.
 The Long Beach Last Call Irish coffee class will be on Sunday, Mar.
-2, from noon to 2PM.
+8, from 11AM to 12:30PM.
 For tickets, click here.

 Brian Addison